nabeelvalley/website/public/content/blog/2019/11-11/rtc-with-mqtt.md

 If you're not familiar with message brokers this could be a lot to take in and that's okay.
 I think playing around with the `mosquitto_pub` and `mosquitto_sub` tools can be really helpful to get a more interactive feel for the way everything works.
 You can also just play with the MQTT.js code we used via your browser console and looking at the documentation on the website

-If you want to take a look at a free instance of an MQTT Broker that you can play around with take a look at [Cloud MQTT](https://www.cloudmqtt.com/), and if you want to look at how you can take the concepts covered here today and and play around with some IoT concepts as well then it may also be worth taking a look at this [IBM Developer Tutorial](https://developer.ibm.com/tutorials/iot-mobile-phone-iot-device-bluemix-apps-trs/)
+If you want to take a look at a free instance of an MQTT Broker that you can play around with take a look at [Cloud MQTT](https://www.cloudmqtt.com/), and if you want to look at how you can take the concepts covered here today and and play around with some IoT concepts as well then it may also be worth taking a look at this [IBM Developer Tutorial](https://developer.ibm.com/tutorials/iot-mobile-phone-iot-device-bluemix-apps-trs/) using IBM Cloud and Watson IoT

-If you're interested in spinning up your own MQTT broker with your own functionality you can take a look at [Mosca](http://www.mosca.io/)
+If you're interested in spinning up your own MQTT broker with your own functionality you can take a look at [Mosca](http://www.mosca.io/) or get an even deeper understanding of the MQTT Protocol [on IBM Developer](https://developer.ibm.com/articles/iot-mqtt-why-good-for-iot/)

 # Conclusion